Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Related Work and Preliminaries

-Recommenders are commonly trained on implicit feedback data, where the observed feedback represents a user's positive preference for an item.
-The unobserved data contains both true negative preference and potential positive yet uninteracted items.
+Recommenders are commonly trained on implicit user feedback data, where the observations represent users' positive preference towards items; the unobserved data then contain both true negative items and potential positive ones that have not yet been interacted with.
 Negative sampling strategies are used to extract true negative items from the unobserved data.
-These methods are generally categorised into \emph{static} and \emph{hard} sampling approaches.
+They are generally categorised into \emph{static} and \emph{hard} sampling approaches.

-Static negative sampling approaches utilise a fixed sampling distribution for each user.
-The simplest approach is to uniformly sample negative instances from a user's non-interacted items~\cite{rendle2012bpr}.
-More advanced methods aim to design more informative sampling distribution.
-For example, \citet{yang2020understanding} proposed a negative sampling distribution that approximates the positive distribution. \citet{chen2017sampling} used an item-popularity based sampling method to select items with higher popularity as negative instances.
-It aims to mitigate popularity bias and help with long-tail recommendation.
+\emph{Static} NS utilises a fixed sampling distribution for each user.
+The simplest approach uniformly samples negative instances from a user's non-interacted items~\cite{rendle2012bpr}; advanced methods introduce more informative sampling distributions.
+For example, MCNS approximates the negative sampling distribution using the positive distribution~\cite{yang2020understanding}, and PNS uses a sampling method based on item popularity to select highly popular instances as negative data~\cite{chen2017sampling}.

-Hard negative sampling approaches target items that are challenging for the model to distinguish from positives--typically those with high probability of being misclassified as positives for a given user~\cite{zhang2013optimizing,rendle2014improving,wang2017irgan}.
-These items tend to lie close to decision boundaries; using it as negative training data allows more precise delineation of user preferences.
-For instance, \citet{zhang2013optimizing} dynamically selected negative items with the highest prediction scores, and \citet{ding2020simplify} sample items that have high prediction scores and high variance in scores because they are the indicators of true negative instances.
-In addition, \citet{huang2021mixgcf} generated synthetic hard negatives by mixing information from neighbourhood items as well as positive instances for GNN-based recommenders. \citet{lai2023disentangled} disentangled item features into relevant and irrelevant factors, using the contrast in relevant factors between positive and candidate negatives to guide sampling.
+\emph{Hard} NS, on the other hand, targets items that are challenging for the model to distinguish from positives, which typically are instances with high probability of being misclassified as positive interactions for a given user~\cite{zhang2013optimizing,rendle2014improving,wang2017irgan}.
+These items tend to lie close to decision boundaries, hence using them as negative training data allows more precise delineation of user preferences.
+For instance, DNS dynamically selects negative items with the highest predicted preference scores~\cite{zhang2013optimizing}, and SRNS samples items that have high prediction scores and high score variance as these are considered indicators of true negative instances~\cite{ding2020simplify}.
+MixGCF generates synthetic hard negatives by mixing information from neighbouring items as well as positive instances~\cite{huang2021mixgcf}, and DENS disentangles item features based on their relevance, using this contrast observed between positives and candidate negatives to guide sampling~\cite{lai2023disentangled}.
+SCONE injects stochastic positive items to form hard negatives~\cite{lee2025scone}.